top of page

 FILTER PHOTO CRITIQUE GROUP

-This critique group is ideal for emerging photographers, recent graduates, new practitioners, and those making a shift from commercial to fine art work.
+This critique group is ideal for emerging photographers, recent graduates, new practitioners, and/or those making a shift from commercial to fine art work.
 The focus will be on developing a critical dialog and establishing good self-evaluation skills in addition to editing and sequencing a series of photographs.

 Participants should plan to focus on a single body of work for the duration of the sessions and should be prepared to screen share their work during each session.